-- IHS will have final approval of the selection of any consultants. - IHS will approve the training and education curriculum content, facts, delivery mode, pre- and post-assessments, and evaluation before any materials are printed and the training is conducted. - IHS will review and approve the final draft products before they are published and distributed.
+- The IHS assigned program official will approve the training curriculum content, facts, delivery mode, pre- and post-assessments, and evaluation before any materials are printed and the training is conducted. - 3) The IHS assigned program official will review and approve all of the final draft products before they are published and distributed.